SAP-samples/btp-s4hana-nocode-extension/setup/launchpad/README.md

     <img src="././images/entitlements_1.png" width="70%">

-3. In the pop-up use, the search function to find required entitlements and then choose the **Launchpad Service** plan on the left site.
+3. In the pop-up use, the search function to find required entitlements and then choose the **Launchpad Service** plan on the left side.

 4. Choose **Add 1 Service Plan**.